Some MPs Knowingly Engage in Foreign Interference: Former CSIS Head

 David Vigneault’s assertion is similar to a conclusion reached by a group of lawmakers with security clearance on the National Security and Intelligence Committee of Parliamentarians (NSICOP) who said in June that some parliamentarians have been “wittingly” working with foreign actors.

-Vigneault’s remarks were made in a private hearing (in camera) held by the Foreign Interference Commission conducted in August.
+Vigneault’s remarks were made during a private hearing (in camera) held by the Foreign Interference Commission conducted in August.
 His comments, along with those made by the current CSIS leadership team at the hearing, were captured in an unclassified summary report made public by the commission on Sept.
 27.

 “Clearly, some MPs have no awareness of the FI [foreign interference] threat and are surprised when CSIS speaks with them or they read some piece of information,” he is paraphrased as saying about the first category of MPs.